Understanding my father

 Memory of him when I was young

-When I was in grade school, my father was very busy.
+When I was in grade schools, my father was very busy.
 Most evenings he came home late, and weekends were often filled with golf or work.
 When I was young, I wanted to spend more time with him.
-I don’t know why (I wasn’t really a baseball kid) but I had a fantasy of playing catchballs in a narrow space between apartment complexes.
-We did it only once or twice.
+I don’t know why (I wasn’t really a baseball kid) but I had a fantasy of playing catchballs with my father in a narrow space between apartment complexes.
+We did it only once or twice, I believe.
 When he traveled for business, he brought back gifts — toy cars, other fancy toys, and CDs I had asked for.
 I always looked forward to those.

-I do not recall him sharing or repeating any specific life lessons like being kind, contributing to the world, or helping others — the kinds of things people often mention when remembering their parents’ teachings.
-His specific words I remembered are more connected to how to work successfully at corporate Korea.
+I do not recall him sharing or repeating any specific life lessons with us, like being kind, contributing to the world, or helping others — the kinds of things people often mention when remembering their parents’ teachings.
+His specific words I remembered are more connected to how to work successfully in the corporate world. “주도면밀(周到綿密) 해야한다” (be thorough and meticulous at work), “be aggressive,” “have a can-do attitude,” and “family is important” Beyond those, most of his lessons came not in words but in actions.

 If I had to sum him up in three words, I would say competitor, strategist, and romanticist.
 His work and career defined him more than anything.

 He worked tirelessly.
 Work came before family.
 At that time in Korea, when the nation was rebuilding, this was seen as necessary.
 His company, Samsung, contributed significantly to that growth, and he gave it his all.
 I respect this.
-At the same time, I see it differently for myself: his example led me to swing more toward family and meaning in life.
-As a college kid, I didn’t know what “happiness” really meant, but I used the word as a contrast to his life.
-Dad, I’m sorry for the sarcasm and for not understanding you better.
+At the same time, I see it differently for myself: his example led me to swing more toward family and meaning in life I believe.

 When I applied for college, I did not think much about my choice of major.
-Most students had to declare a major when applying.
-I vaguely assumed I would work for a company like my father, so “business administration” seemed natural.
-I ended up choosing economics because it was slightly easier to get into with my exam scores.
+In the early 90s in Korea, all students had to declare a major when applying for colleges.
+I vaguely assumed I would work for a for profit corporation like my father, so “business administration” seemed natural.
+I ended up choosing economics because it was slightly easier to get into with my exam scores and adjacent to business major at Yonsei University.
 I knew nothing about economics.

 In the early 1990s, psychotherapy was not well known in Korea.
 I saw a notice on the student center bulletin board and decided to try it.
-I talked about my relationship with my father.
-I do not remember the details, but I know I spoke about how to manage his expectations of me.
+I went there and talked about my relationship with my father.
+I do not remember the details, but I know I spoke about how to manage his expectations of me as the main challenge.
 The interesting thing is that I do not recall him saying very specific things about how I should live or what job I should take.
 And yet, I felt pressure.

 In my last two years of college, I studied for the CPA exam.
-I do not know exactly why.
-Preparing took almost two years.
-I was not very interested in or good at accounting.
+It was a once a year national government driven exam and required an enormous amount of study time to get in.
+Again, I do not remember thinking about why.
 It just seemed logical to pursue some qualification.
 Honestly, I knew I was not working hard enough and would not succeed.
-But I wanted to show others that I was doing something for my career.
+And yet, I spent two years of most of my free time on it.
+I wanted to show others that I was doing something for my career.
 Why didn’t I explore other career paths — talking to people in different fields, joining career clubs, trying different things?
-Looking back, I think I was naïve.
-And unconsciously, I probably believed I would end up in a corporate role like my father.

 Father - son relationship as adults

 In college and early in my career, I used to say that my goal was to “be happy.”
 I wanted to work fewer hours than he did.
-Maybe what I really wanted to ask was, “Are you happy?”
-Years later, when I left Samsung, he looked at me and said with sarcasm, “Are you trying to be happy?”
+Maybe what I really wanted was to ask him if he was happy.
+I didn’t know what “happiness” really meant, but I used the word as a contrast to his life, maybe sarcastically.
+Years later, when I left Samsung, he looked at me and asked, “Are you trying to be happy?”
+Dad, I’m sorry for the sarcasm then and for not understanding you better.

 After retirement and diagnosis of Parkinson’s